Tulsi Gabbard: Confirmation

 Senator Susan Collins supported her nomination after Gabbard clarified her stance on Snowden and reducing the size of the DNI office.
 Senator James Lankford, initially concerned about surveillance policies, also backed her after her explanations.
 On February 4, 2025, the Senate Intelligence Committee advanced her nomination in a 9–8 party-line vote.
-Senator Lisa Murkowski announced her support on February 10, 2025 and said that while she had concerns about some of Gabbard's past positions, she appreciated her commitment to oversight and ensuring civil liberties remain protected.
+Senator Lisa Murkowski supported her on February 10, 2025, and said that while she had concerns about some of Gabbard's past positions, she appreciated her commitment to oversight and ensuring civil liberties remain protected.
 The Senate confirmed her nomination on February 12, in a 52–48 vote, with only Senator Mitch McConnell among Republicans voting no.